CSCfi/csc-user-guide/docs/support/faq/index.md

 * [Do I need to generate a new key pair every time I encrypt a new dataset?](sensitive-data-encryption.md)
 * [Can I (or my collaborators) decrypt data encrypted with CSC public encryption key outside SD Desktop?](sensitive-data-encryption.md)

+**GDPR and Sensitive data**

+* What is sensitive data?
+* What is the GDPR?
+* What are the roles of CSC and its service users under GDPR?
+* I am not certain if the data I am working with is sensitive or not.
+Where can I find support?
+* What type of sensitive data can I process with CSC Sensitive Data Services?
+* What type of documentation do I need to provide to use CSC Sensitive Data Services?

 **Setting up a private workspace**

 * How long does it take to learn using SD Connect and SD Desktop?
-* How long doe sit take to set up a private workspace with SD Connect and SD Desktop?
+* How long does it take to set up a private workspace with SD Connect and SD Desktop?
-* I am not an expert of cloud services and cloud computing, where should I start?

 **SD Connect**